-Credit-impaired exposure includes all exposures classified as non-performing exposures ("NPE") in accordance with the European Banking Authority's requirements on the application of the definition of default under Article 178 of Regulation (EU) no. 575/2013, which includes the days past due criteria (over 90-days) and whenever a debtor is assessed as unlikely to pay its debt obligations in full, without realization of collateral, and regardless of the existence of any past due amount or the number of days past due.
+Credit-impaired exposure includes all exposures classified as non-performing exposures ("NPE") in accordance with the European Banking Authority's requirements on the application of the definition of default under Article 178 of Regulation (EU) no. 575/2013, including, inter alia, the days past due criterion for default identification, indication of unlikeliness to pay, and the conditions for a return to non-defaulted status.